At Tacori, we prefer platinum as our premium white metal.

 - And finally, platinum retains its metal density across years of wear.

-If you scroll below, we’ve highlighted each of the four reasons we prefer platinum and some information to help you make your decision about your engagement ring and wedding band metal.
+We’ve highlighted each of the four reasons we prefer platinum and some information to help you make your decision about your engagement ring and wedding band metal.

 And here’s a quick infographic that helps illustrate why we think our engagement rings and wedding bands look better in platinum.